-The responses, together with an analysis of existing service use data, have informed the creation of this strategy and have also helped to identify options for future change to support improved provision and a more sustainable service.
-Where we have identified change to service, this is supported by evidence including feedback captured through the engagement process.
+The responses, together with an analysis of existing service use data, have informed the creation of this strategy and have also helped to identify options for change to support improved provision and a more sustainable service.

-People have told us how much they value current services, access to collections and resources both in print and digital, engagement with events and activities, and the relationships they have with members of staff in our public and school library settings.
+People have told us how much they value library services, access to collections and resources both in print and digital, engagement with events and activities, and the relationships they have with members of staff in our public and school library settings.
+They have emphasised the importance of welcoming, safe and inclusive library spaces that are well resourced and provide quality trusted services.

-It was also evident that for many, positive change to the service, the way things are delivered and opportunities to develop new activities to support new and emerging challenges were also important.
+It was also evident that for many, future changes to the service and new opportunities for development were seen as positive as long as any changes did not impact negatively on the core reading and digital services and the continued provision of safe and inclusive physical library spaces in local communities.
 It is well known that pressures on public funding are placing significant challenges on how services are delivered, and the library service is not immune to this.
 However, this strategy seeks to prioritise resources to best meet the needs of our communities, to maintain existing services that are cherished by so many whilst also creating new approaches that will encourage more people to enjoy the wide-ranging activity and services on offer.